Nevada county reverses controversial vote and certifies two recounts while legal action looms

 But on Tuesday, Clark apologized to his constituents before changing his vote in favor of certification.
 He said he made the vote after being advised that the commission's certification is not discretionary.
 He said his vote came “under extreme duress under the threat of both my position, and prosecution.”
 Throughout the meeting, he doubled down on his mistrust of the county’s election tallies.

-“I’m not going to call it a vote, because it isn’t a vote,” he said before voting in favor of certifying the recount results.
+“I’m not going to call it a vote, because it isn’t a vote,” he said before voting in favor of certifying the recounts.
 “We’re compelled and we have to.”

 Republican Commissioner Clara Andriola, who the far-right movement had targeted in the primaries, also reversed course on Tuesday.
 She has often been the swing vote in election votes – rejecting the label of election denier and thanking the county elections department, while alleging that several “hiccups” in the process called for more governmental bodies to look at county elections processes.